kgorins/origins-plus-plus-wiki/README.md

 _You are some kind of blob, you don't know anything about yourself but you seem to know already about the world around you._

-* **Amethyst Eater**: You can eat amethyst shards due to thinking they are a partof you.
+* **Amethyst Eater**: You can eat amethyst shards due to thinking they are a part of you.
 * **Blob Creature**: You are as tall as a husk, but you have fewer hearts.
 * **Pinkish**: You are pinkish.
-* **Electrical Immunity**: Somehow, lightning goes right through you withoutdealing any damage.
+* **Electrical Immunity**: Somehow, lightning goes right through you without dealing any damage.
-* **Frozen Feet**: When in cold biomes, you'll gain speed because your jelly-likeskin freezes to become a lot more stable to walk with.
+* **Frozen Feet**: When in cold biomes, you'll gain speed because your jelly-like skin freezes to become a lot more stable to walk with.
-* **Heal**: [Save Toolbar Activator] Increase your health bar by gaining temporaryblindness + slowness.
+* **Heal**: [Save Toolbar Activator] Increase your health bar by gaining temporary blindness + slowness.
-* **Health Bar**: Although you still use normal hearts, your health has beenreplaced by a health bar.
+* **Health Bar**: Although you still use normal hearts, your health has been replaced by a health bar.
 Using abilities or getting hit causes the bar to go down a constant amount.
-* **Own Self**: You can shoot out a part of yourself (This uses 20% of your healthbar).
+* **Own Self**: You can shoot out a part of yourself (This uses 20% of your health bar).
 * **Melting Hands**: Your hands melt in hot biomes making you weaker.
 * **New World**: The nether is a new place for you, so your hands get a bitweaker from the stress that it gives you.
-* **No Lungs**: Although you are weak in water, you still don't drown in it becauseyou don't need to breathe.
+* **No Lungs**: Although you are weak in water, you still don't drown in it because you don't need to breathe.
 * **Paranoia**: You are so paranoid that when you are hit, you get a short speedboost.
 * **Side Step**: Double tapping a movement key will dash in that direction.
-* **Little Trick**: Your attack will give a stack, up to 3 times, at 3 stacks,Your next attack deal more damage and set to one stack, it will reset after some times not attacking.
+* **Little Trick**: Your attack will give a stack, up to 3 times, at 3 stacks, your next attack deal more damage and set to one stack, it will reset after some times not attacking.
 * **Strange Storage**: You can store things inside yourself and they don't drop on death.
 * **Survival Instinct**: You are stronger when your health bar is more than half full.
-* **Puddle**: When wet, you start transforming into some kind of puddlemaking you slower and hungrier.
+* **Puddle**: When wet, you start transforming into some kind of puddle making you slower and hungrier.
 * **Wisdom**: You receive 175% more xp from all sources.
 [Right-Click] whileholding a book to gain 20 experience points.

 ## Boarling